You’re Invited!

 This series is an invitation to remember how God has been faithful to a small group of people who kept showing up, taking risks, and saying yes before they could see where the story would lead.
 Many of these moments were ordinary at the time.
 All together, they became foundational.

-Click on any of the Moments below to read more about how Common Ground came to be:
+Click on any of the moments or gallery images below to learn more about how Common Ground came to be:

 Over the coming weeks, we will continue to share moments like this.
 Some will mark big milestones.
 Others will highlight quiet decisions that changed the direction of our life together.
 All of them tell the story of a church shaped by community and a willingness to trust God step-by-step.